 Milford Sound is most commonly visited from Queenstown on an organized day trip.
 These Queenstown to Milford tours include transport to and from Milford Sound as well as a cruise through the fiord (the most common way to see Milford Sound.)
 Unfortunately, a guided tour like this takes around 13 hours simply because the journey to Milford Sound is almost 4 hours each way from Queenstown.
 To be honest, I’ve done this once and wouldn’t recommend it as my first choice!

 Instead, I recommend booking this tour that includes a scenic flight one way from Milford Sound back to Queenstown.
 This way, the driving time is cut in half but you also get to enjoy the beautiful road to Milford.
 Not to mention, a scenic flight over Fiordland National Park is a once-in-a-lifetime experience!

-Alternatively, spending a night in the closest town of Te Anau (118 kilometers away) or even at the Milford Sound Lodge in Milford Sound is a great idea if you have that time.
+Alternatively, spending a night in the closest town of Te Anau (118 kilometers away).
+There are lots of good hotels and hostels available in Te Anau.
+Or, even consider staying at the Milford Sound Lodge in Milford Sound is a great idea if you have that time.
 By doing so, you’ll be able to explore the region at your own pace and have a lot more time to do so.
 Be sure to stop at all of the best attractions on the road from Queenstown to Milford Sound.